hoffmangroup/genomedata/doc/genomedata.rst

 Alternately, as described in :ref:`genomedata-overview`, the underlying Python and C load scripts are also accessible for more finely-grained control.
-This can be especially useful for parallelizing genomedata loading over a cluster.
+This can be especially useful for parallelizing Genomedata loading over a cluster.